labcodes/django-react-boilerplate/README.EN.md

 That's it!
 Whit this setup we have a project ready to be developed.

 You're probably going to add more libraries like Redux - for managing React's components states -, Bootstrap - for custom styles - or other compilers to minify or uglify your scripts.
 The procedure to do that is the same we did to install React, the loaders and plugins: all libraries imported and used in your code should be added to the dependencies with `--save`, the ones to compiling or transpiling your code go to the dev dependencies with `--save-dev` and its rules are to be set in Webpack's configuration file.
-You'll find the exact instructions in their documentation.
+You'll find the detailed instructions in their documentation.